systematic-magic/aop/references.rst

 		| https://doi.org/ ... (e.g. https://doi.org/10.18632/oncoscience.292.)
 		| doi: ... (e.g. doi: 10.1177/1947601910396213.)

-	- DOI should should be hyperlinked if in https://doi.org/ format.
+	- DOI should be hyperlinked if in https://doi.org/ format.

 	- DOI can be followed by period (but this is not mandatory).